glowkeeper/reactLecture/presentation/react.md

 + TypeScript extends JavaScript by adding static typing
 + It is a strict syntactical superset of JavaScript
-+ TypeScript transpiles to JavaScript
++ It transpiles to JavaScript
-+ TypeScript helps catch errors _at compile time_, thus avoiding _runtime_ issues.
++ TypeScript helps catch errors _at compile time_, thus avoiding _runtime_ issues

 ## Redux